iocafe/iocafe-doc/source/infra/installation_packages/200702-linux-installation-packages.rst

    Description: Camera IO device software

-Create directory tree which represents the path where our program will be installed in the target computer, and copy the executable into it:
+Create directory tree which represents the path where our program will be installed in the target computer, and copy the executable into it.
+Replace "organization" with your name of choice:

 ::

    cd /coderoot/iocom/examples/candy/pack/linux
-   sudo mkdir -p "coderoot/organization/bin/linux" cd /coderoot/iocom/examples/candy/pack/linux/coderoot/organization/bin/linux
+   sudo mkdir -p "opt/organization/bin/linux" cd /coderoot/iocom/examples/candy/pack/linux/opt/organization/bin/linux
    sudo cp /coderoot/bin/linux/candy .

 Set owner, groups and permissions.